carlosp420/nymphalidae_diversification/MS.md

-Our BiSSE analysis found a positive effect of the character state "feeding on Solanaceae" on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina) (Figure 7).
+Our BiSSE analysis found a positive effect of the character state "feeding on Solanaceae" on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina) (Fig. 7).
 The Markov Chain Monte Carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
-The estimated mean diversification rate for taxa that do not feed on Solanaceae was ``r = 0.11`` while the diversification rate for the Solanaceae feeders was ``r = 0.16`` (see Figure S3 for a boxplot of speciation and extinction values for the 95% credibility intervals).
+The estimated mean diversification rate for taxa that do not feed on Solanaceae was ``r = 0.11`` while the diversification rate for the Solanaceae feeders was ``r = 0.16`` (see Fig. S3 for a boxplot of speciation and extinction values for the 95% credibility intervals).
-The same analysis considering *Vanessa* and *Hypanartia* as non-Solanaceae feeders due to dubious records produced the same pattern and diversification rates (Fig S4).
+The same analysis considering *Vanessa* and *Hypanartia* as non-Solanaceae feeders due to dubious records produced the same pattern and diversification rates (Fig. S4).
 Therefore, the rest of the analyses were performed assuming these two genera as Solanaceae feeders.
 We constrained the BiSSE likelihood model to force equal rates of speciation for both character states in order to test